China's Xi reaffirms US relations in talk with Trump

 - Kshama Sawant should’ve blasted Trump when it mattered | Danny Westneat

-- See how the Sound Transit vote went in your neighborhood — and everywhere else
+“China is willing to push for greater progress in China-U.S. ties on the new starting point on the basis of the principles of non-conflict, non-confrontation, mutual respect and win-win cooperation,” Wang was quoted as saying by the official Xinhua News Agency.

+During the election campaign, Trump accused China of unfair trade practices and currency manipulation and threatened to slap a 45 percent import tariff on Chinese products.
+He said China’s building of man-made islands in disputed waters in the South China Sea was a sign of its disrespect for America, and vowed to bulk up the U.S. military.

-Despite that, Chinese state media largely favored Trump over his Democratic Party rival Hillary Clinton.
-She was disliked in Beijing over her promotion of the U.S. “pivot” to Asia that is viewed by China’s leaders as an attempt to contain their country’s rise to global prominence.
+Despite that, Chinese state media and government-backed scholars largely favored Trump over his Democratic Party rival Hillary Clinton.
+As secretary of state, Clinton was seen as a chief proponent of the U.S. “pivot” to Asia that is viewed by China’s leaders as an attempt to contain their country’s rise to global prominence.

-Beijing’s rivalry with Washington largely boils down to economic issues, especially China’s $334 billion trade surplus with the U.S. and accusations of unfair subsidies for exporters and the condoning of intellectual property theft.
+Beijing’s rivalry with Washington largely boils down to economics, especially China’s $334 billion trade surplus with the U.S. and American accusations of unfair subsidies for exporters and the condoning of intellectual property theft.

-The sides are also opposed over security in east Asia, particularly China’s assertion of its territorial claims in the South China Sea where it has been creating new islands atop atolls and coral reefs.
-Beijing has also closely aligned its foreign policy with Russia, putting it at odds with the U.S. over issues, including the civil war in Syria and the deployment of U.S. anti-missile defenses in South Korea.
+The sides are also opposed over security in east Asia, particularly China’s assertion of its territorial claims in the South China Sea.
+Beijing has closely aligned its foreign policy with Russia, putting it at odds with the U.S. over issues including the civil war in Syria and the deployment of U.S. anti-missile defenses in South Korea.

-Aside from his criticisms of Beijing, Trump had touted his business dealings with Chinese companies, although he is not known at present to have any major investments in the country.
+Aside from his criticisms of Beijing, Trump has touted his business dealings with Chinese companies, although he is not known at present to have any major investments in the country.

-Trump has also touted a more isolationist foreign policy that could benefit China by weakening U.S. support for longtime Asian allies such as South Korea, Taiwan and Japan.
+Trump’s espousal of a more isolationist foreign policy could also benefit China by weakening U.S. support for longtime Asian allies such as South Korea, Taiwan and Japan.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.